Last Updated: July 4, 2026 | Originally Published: October 13, 2023

 In these areas, three things help most:

-• Offline Google Translate with Japanese pack downloaded
+- Offline Google Translate with Japanese pack downloaded (78 MB — do this on WiFi before leaving the city)

 Konbini (convenience stores like 7-Eleven Japan, Lawson, and FamilyMart) are universally present even in small towns and have standardized, icon-based POS systems.
 If you’re lost, confused about transport, or need help, a konbini cashier can almost always help navigate to the right bus stop or find an English instruction sheet.